Ashley Graham Shows Off Shapely Cleavage In Throwback Photo From The Met Gala Last Year

 While she’s now recognized as the most famous plus-sized model in the industry, acceptance from luxury fashion brands did not come easy.
 Graham attended the Met Gala for the first time in 2017 but as she told New York Magazine, she received her first invitation to the event in 2016.
 She couldn’t attend because her dress options were nonexistent.

-‘I couldn’t get a designer to dress me,’ she said, as reported by Grazia Magazine.
-“You can’t just show up in jeans and a T-shirt.”
+“I couldn’t get a designer to dress me,” she said, as reported by Grazia Magazine.

-At the time Graham said that the reason for the lack of options could have been the fact that she didn’t have great relationships with lots of designers at the time.
+At the time, Graham said that the reason for the lack of options could have been the fact that she didn’t have great relationships with lots of designers at the time.
 But Grazia points out that many high-profile fashion houses don’t create gowns that are larger than the sample size.

 In 2017, Graham attended the Met Gala in a custom dress designed by H&M. That year, the event paid tribute to the aesthetic of designer Rei Kawakubo and her dress reflected that.